gramineproject/gramine/Documentation/pal/host-abi.rst

 scheduler quantum for, resume execution of, and terminate threads, as well as seven calls to create, signal, and block on synchronization objects.

-.. doxygenfunction:: DkThreadCreate
+.. doxygenfunction:: PalThreadCreate
    :project: pal

-.. doxygenfunction:: DkThreadYieldExecution
+.. doxygenfunction:: PalThreadYieldExecution
    :project: pal

-.. doxygenfunction:: DkThreadExit
+.. doxygenfunction:: PalThreadExit
    :project: pal

-.. doxygenfunction:: DkThreadResume
+.. doxygenfunction:: PalThreadResume
    :project: pal